darciea/darciea.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Examples of logged inputs.
+    Example of structured logs stored in PostgreSQL.
 </div>

-It is also important to note that while the Pytorch models performed well with high accuracy on the test dataset, we are extrapolating by using that model on the images provided by the drawable canvas.
-While normalised in the same way, there is a clear discrepancy between how the model performs on the images provided by the web interface.
-Further inspection of the database will likely reveal where the discrepancies are.

-# Left to do
+Note: While model accuracy is high on MNIST test data, real-world inputs from the canvas may degrade performance.
+Ongoing analysis of logged data helps identify these gaps.

+---

-## 4. Containerization
+## 4. Containerization (Docker)

-The Pytorch model/service, Streamlit web app and PostgreSQL databas will be containerized into Docker.
-Docker Compose will then me used to define the multi-container setup in a docker-compose.yml file.
+All components — PyTorch service, Streamlit app, and PostgreSQL — will be containerized using Docker.

+**Planned Setup:**

+- Dockerfiles for model service and Streamlit frontend
+- PostgreSQL container with persistent volumes
+- Docker Compose file to orchestrate the stack

+---

 ## 5. Deployment

-The deployment end-to-end will be controlled on a self-managed server where Docker can be installed.
-The containerized application will then be deployed to this server which will then be made accessible via a public IP or domain.
+The final system will be deployed on a self-hosted server using Docker Compose.
+The server will be publicly accessible via domain or IP.

+**Planned Tasks:**

+- Configure server firewall and DNS (if needed)
+- Set up Docker Compose with appropriate environment variables and volumes
+- Ensure auto-restart and uptime monitoring

+---

+This project demonstrates a full-stack ML application lifecycle — from model training to real-world deployment.
+It’s also a learning opportunity in DevOps, containerization, and interactive user interfaces for ML applications.